CodingHobby/Scaffoldme/README.md

 You should have a folder for each template, and it must contain a folder for each variant (the default folder is what gets used if you don't specify a variant from the CLI)

 The `_variables` file is where you store all the variables you need to replace in your files, where you can signal the variables to replace as `[VARIABLE]` (notice that the variable name must be in upper case and between square brackets)

+To add a new template you can run the command `scaffoldme add --name <name>`, where name is the name of the new template.
+If you omit the `name` parameter then the name of the current working directory gets assigned.

 Have fun!